1993 Sopore massacre

-The Sopore massacre refers to the mass killing of at least 43 civilians by Indian Border Security Force (BSF) who were travelling on a bus from Bandipur to Sopore in Kashmir on 6 January 1993.
+The Sopore massacre refers to the mass killing of at least 43 Kashmiri civilians by Indian Border Security Force (BSF) who were travelling on a bus from Bandipur to Sopore in Kashmir on 6 January 1993.
 According to some reports as many as 57 people were killed.

 Background

 Sopore is a major town in Kashmir within the Baramulla district, located 50 km north-west from Srinagar.
 On the morning of 6 January 1993, a group of 7–8 armed JKLF militants attacked a platoon of Border Security Force soldiers at Baba Yousuf Lane near Sopore and killed at least one soldier.

 Firing

 On this bloody Wednesday, some shopkeepers were not allowed to come out and they were burned alive inside shops.
 In all, official Indian Government reports state that 250 shops and 50 homes were burned down although other sources claim as many as 450 buildings were burned down by the border security force.
 The Independent reported:The Border Security Forces sprayed a public coach with machine-gun fire, killing the driver and more than 15 passengers, said witnesses.
 Three other cars were also fired on, and then the paramilitary forces set the vehicles ablaze.
 Next, they began herding the native Kashmiris into shops and houses, said witnesses.
 Then the security forces shot them, splashed paraffin over the bodies and set the buildings alight.